binguimath/binguimath.github.io/Course_2022_VOA.md

 # 2022 Spring YMSC Course: Vertex Operator Algebras, Conformal Blocks, and Tensor Categories

-## Schedule change due to Qingming festival
+## Class cancellation due to International Workers' Day
-We have class on 4/2 (Saturday, usual time).
-The class on 4/4 (Monday) will be cancelled.
+We have no classes during the week of 5/2~5/8